 The blooms, hanging in generous clusters are shaped like tiny urns or vases, tipped upside down.

-Some sources say that the flowers, themselves can be eaten, but it seems that a better use is to let them develop into berries.
+Some sources say that the flowers, themselves can be eaten, but it seems that a better use is to just leave them alone and let them develop into berries.

-When the blossoms drop, they are soon replaced with developing berry clusters -- "the little apples".
+When the blossoms drop, they soon reveal developing berry clusters -- "the little apples".

 The Spanish Franciscan Friars, who established a chain of mission churches in California named the plant for the berries, a diminuitive version of "manzana" the Spanish word for apple.